benwzj/benwzj.github.io/_posts/2025-05-22-logistic-regresion.md

 | $$27^{1/3}$$ | $$\sqrt[3]{27}$$                | 3      | Cube root                               |
 | $$16^{3/4}$$ | $$\left(\sqrt[4]{16}\right)^3$$ | 8      | Root first, then power                  |

+### Transforming linear output using the sigmoid function

+Left: graph of the linear function z = 2x + 5, with three points highlighted.
+Right: Sigmoid curve with the same three points highlighted after being transformed by the sigmoid function:
+{% include figure.html path="assets/img/linear_to_logistic.png" class="img-fluid rounded z-depth-1" width="80%" %}

 ## Logistic regression trainning

 Logistic regression models are trained using the same process as linear regression models, with two key distinctions: